Welcome to today's edition of the Rush 24-7 podcast.

 Yes, sir.

-And during the course of his comments, he was uh noting that the big difference between Hillary and Barack Obama was how they viewed or looked down on other people.
+And during the course of his comments, he was noting that the big difference between Hillary and Barack Obama was how they viewed or looked down on other people.

 Yes.

-Uh we have I read that someplace.
+We have, I read that someplace.

 I don't know if I've got the sound bite, but I know exactly what you're talking about.

-Um, this isn't it.
+No, this isn't it.

 Exactly.